Brief

 Matterhorn (4477m)

-by five climbers from Tartu (Viktor Palm, Priit Rooden, Meeri Sassian,
+by five climbers from Tartu (V. Palm, Priit Rooden, Meeri Sassian,

 - five climbers (led by J. Künnap) ascend